michomapeter/date-app/README.md

-# These is a tinder clone app
+# These is a dating  app to match between two different individuals